Skip to content

 There are two basic ways that leasing arrangements are structured in a franchise agreement:

-1. you lease directly through a landlord; or
+1. you lease directly from a landlord; or

-2. the franchisor holds the lease and grants you a licence to use the premises.
+2. the franchisor holds the lease and grants you a licence or sub-lease to use the premises.

 If you choose to enter into a lease with the landlord of the premises, you need to be aware that you have separate obligations to your landlord and to the franchise.
 You will be solely responsible to negotiate the terms of the lease and satisfy your requirements under the lease, including paying rent.

-One of the most important things to do is to make sure that the term of the franchise agreement and the lease agreement end at the same time.
-You don’t want to find yourself in a position where you need to vacate the property and are in breach of your duties under the franchise agreement.
+One of the most important things to do is to make sure that the terms of the franchise agreement and the lease agreement commence and end at the same time.
+You do not want to find yourself in a position where you need to vacate the property and are in breach of your duties under the franchise agreement, or where the franchise agreement has already commenced, and the lease has not yet started.

 Alternatively, the franchisor might sub-lease the property to you.
 In either event, you will have a clear legal obligation to pay rent to the franchisor.